Mateo-Omeri/dezoomcamp/[WEEK 2] Orchestration-MAGE/README.md

 ### Step 2: GCP

 You need to prepare GCP environment.
 If you do not already have a Service Account, you need to create one with, at least, the permission to write into the buckets.
-Then create a JSON key of that account and put it to the folder (DO NOT PUSH IT INTO GITHUB, CHECK IT ALWAYs YOUR .gitignore FILE).
+Then create a JSON key of that account and put it to the mage folder (DO NOT PUSH IT INTO GITHUB, CHECK IT ALWAYs YOUR .gitignore FILE).
 See this [tutorial](https://www.youtube.com/watch?v=00LP360iYvE&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb) for more details.

 ### Step 3: MAGE pipeline